intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

 openssl genrsa -3 -out enclave-key.pem 3072
 ```
 ### Prepare the password
-Next, you need to store the password you used in the previous step in a secured file:
+Next, you need to store the password you used for key generation, i.e., `generate-keys.sh`, in a secured file:
-This script is also in /analytics-zoo/ppml/scripts:

 ```bash
 sudo bash ../../../scripts/generate-password.sh used_password_when_generate_keys
 ```